jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

   .some-class [some-attribute] div p {} – 0,0,2,2
 ```

 To determine which of the above selectors (including the inline style) is more specific we can compare the numbers.
-In this instance, the inline style applied to the `h1` tag has the highest specificity (1,0,0,0) the single ID selector comes next (0,1,0,0).
-The selector with two attributes follows.
-Although attribute selectors have the same specificity ranking as classes (so do pseudo classes i.e. `button:hover`), there are two which raises the specificity above the single `.some-class`.
-The single class selector then follows, with the element or type selector coming last in terms of specificity weight.
+In this example, the inline style applied to the `h1` tag has the highest specificity (1,0,0,0), whilst the single ID selector comes next (0,1,0,0) in second place.
+The selector with two attributes follows in third.
+Although attribute selectors have the same specificity ranking as classes (so do pseudo classes i.e. `button:hover`), there are two of them which in turn raises the specificity above the single `.some-class`.
+The single class selector then follows, with the element (or type selector) coming last in terms of specificity weight.

 ## Position

-The final step for resolving declaration conflicts is for the browser to determine the position or source order of the declaration.
-To reach this stage conflicting declarations must be:
+The final step for resolving declaration conflicts is for the browser to determine the position or source order of the rule/declaration.
+To reach this stage, conflicting declarations must be:

 * The same origin
 * Of equal specificity